-Prerequisites: Business Finance, Macroeconomics, Microeconomics Financial Management and economic theory in the international environment.
+Prerequisites: Business Finance Macroeconomics Microeconomics

+Financial Management and economic theory in the international environment.
 The impact of regulation taxation, capital and money markets, working capital management, capital budgeting, risk, and exchange rates on decision making are considered.
 Consideration is also given to the development and application of economic principles within the world economy.

-BUAD516 Cross-Cultural Organizational Communication 3 hours Variables and effects of both verbal and non-verbal communication in international business.
+BUAD516 Cross-Cultural Organizational Communication

+Variables and effects of both verbal and non-verbal communication in international business.
 Practical applications are made for cultural differences, management expectations and marketing practices.

-BUAD518 Marketing Research 3 hours
+BUAD518 Marketing Research

-Prerequisite: Principles of Marketing A study of theories, concepts, and methodology in applying research to marketing problems.
+Prerequisite: Principles of Marketing

+A study of theories, concepts, and methodology in applying research to marketing problems.
 Attention is directed toward the application of sampling, sample design, data analysis of marketing problems, and how findings are used in formulating marketing policies.
 (Offered in alternate years.)

-BUAD519 International Business 3 hours
+International Business BUAD519

-Prerequisites: Principles of Management, Principles of Marketing An analysis of how culture and social values influence management and marketing practices throughout the world.
+Prerequisites: Principles of Management Principles of Marketing

+An analysis of how culture and social values influence management and marketing practices throughout the world.
 Problems and perspectives encountered in operating business across boundaries are considered.

-BUAD521 Financial Management 3 hours

-Prerequisite: Business Finance
+BUAD521 Financial Management 3 Prerequisite: Business Finance